grammyjs/website/site/docs/guide/api.md

 ## General Information

 Telegram bots communicate with the Telegram servers via HTTP requests.
-The Telegram Bot API is the specification of this interface, i.e. a [long list](https://core.telegram.org/bots/api) of methods and data types, commonly called a reference.
+The Telegram Bot API is the specification of this interface, i.e.,a [long list](https://core.telegram.org/bots/api) of methods and data types, commonly called a reference.
 It defines everything that Telegram bots can do.
 You can find it linked under the Resources tab.